 This week, try to eat three more servings of fruits and vegetables—preferably a rainbow, or colorful selection, of them—each day.
 That's only 1.5 more cups daily; you can do it.
 Your body and mind will thank you.

-Joni Watson, MSN, MBA, RN, OCN®, is a clinical nurse manager for University Medical Center Brackenridge in Austin, TX, part of the Seton Healthcare Family of Hospitals.
+Joni Watson, MSN, MBA, RN, OCN®, is Director of Medical Oncology at the Baylor Scott and White Cancer Center—Hillcrest.
 Joni holds her degrees from the University of Texas at Arlington and the University of Texas at Tyler and is a member of the Central Texas ONS chapter (CTONS).
-She resides in Austin and enjoys reading, shoe shopping, and spending time with her family.
-You can also find Joni at http://nursetopia.net.
+She resides in Waco, TX, and enjoys reading, shoe shopping, and spending time with her family.
+You can also find Joni at Nursetopia.net.